Energy is essential to our modern lifestyle in Australia—it is connected to almost everything we do.

 The Department of the Environment and Energy supports the Commonwealth Minister responsible for energy and seeks to achieve Australian Government policy objectives in Energy Council decisions.

-The COAG Energy Council is supported by three key market bodies.
+The COAG Energy Council is supported by 3 key market bodies.
 The Australian Energy Market Commission (AEMC) develops the rules by which the market must operate.
 The Australian Energy Market Operator (AEMO) handles the day-to-day operations of the electricity and gas markets.
 The Australian Energy Regulator (AER) enforces the national electricity market rules and makes judgements on the regulatory proposals of monopoly network operators.

 The COAG Energy Council commissioned the Chief Scientist, Dr Alan Finkel AO to undertake an independent review in the future security of the National Electricity Market (NEM).
 The Final Report, delivered in June 2017, provides our long-term energy policies in the Blueprint for the Future.